qodesmith/datepicker/README.md

 ### alwaysShow

+By default, the datepicker will hide & show itself automatically depending on where you click or focus on the page.
+If you want the calendar to always be on the screen, use this option.

 ```javascript
 const picker = datepicker('.some-input', { alwaysShow: true })
 ```
-* type - boolean
+* Type - boolean
-* default - `false`
+* Default - `false`

-By default, the datepicker will hide & show itself automatically depending on where you click or focus on the page.
-If you want the calendar to always be on the screen, use this option.

 ### dateSelected

+This will start the calendar with a date already selected.
+If Datepicker is used with an `<input>` element, that field will be populated with this date as well.

 ```javascript
 const picker = datepicker('.some-input', { dateSelected: new Date(2099, 0, 5) })
 ```
-type - JS date object
+* Type - JS date object
-default - none

-This will start the calendar with a date already selected.
-If Datepicker is used with an `<input>` element, that field will be populated with this date as well.

 ### maxDate

+This will be the maximum threshold of selectable dates.
+Anything after it will be unselectable.

 ```javascript
 const picker = datepicker('.some-input', { maxDate: new Date(2099, 0, 1) })
 ```
-type - JavaScript date object. default - none
+* Type - JavaScript date object.

-This will be the maximum threshold of selectable dates.
-Anything after it will be unselectable.

 ### minDate

+This will be the minumum threshold of selectable dates.
+Anything prior will be unselectable.

 ```javascript
 const picker = datepicker('.some-input', { minDate: new Date(2018, 0, 1) })
 ```
-type - JavaScript date object. default - none
+* Type - JavaScript date object.

-This will be the minumum threshold of selectable dates.
-Anything prior will be unselectable.

 ### startDate

+The date you provide will be the month that the calendar start off at.

 ```javascript
 const picker = datepicker('.some-input', { startDate: new Date(2099, 0 ,1) })
 ```
-type - JavaScript date object. default - today's month
+* Type - JavaScript date object.

-The date you provide will be the month that the calendar start off at.
+* Default - today's month

 ## Options - Disabling Things